piotrlaczkowski/keras-data-processor/docs/getting-started/architecture.md

 > Ever wondered what happens behind the scenes when KDP transforms your raw data into ML-ready features?
 This guide takes you under the hood.

+## 📋 Quick Overview

+KDP's architecture consists of interconnected components that work together to make preprocessing faster, smarter, and more efficient.
+This guide will walk you through each component and show you how they transform raw data into powerful ML features.

 ## 🧩 KDP's Building Blocks

 ![KDP Architecture Diagram](imgs/Model_Architecture.png)